 Motion to Open

 In some situations, evidence or facts might come to light only after the divorce has been finalized.
 When this happens, an appeal or a motion to modify might not be enough to make the change that is essential to your life or to the well-being of your children.
 In that case, a Motion to Open may be used to request the court to work through key questions raised by the new information.

 A Motion to Compel is a request to the court to require someone else to take a certain action.
 After a divorce judgment, it is most often used to require a party to that judgment to follow the court’s orders, although a Motion to Compel may be used for other purposes.

 When a party is not satisfied with the end result of a divorce, he or she may file a Motion to Set Aside.
 This motion asks the court to overturn, or set aside, a final ruling in a case.

-If you need insight into how to handle your Connecticut divorce Post Judgment, please get in touch with the Freed Marcroft team at (860) 530-4346 to schedule a private consultation about your strategic options.
+If you need insight into how to handle your Connecticut divorce Post Judgment, schedule a private consultation about your strategic options.

 Knowing which Post Judgment motions to file in what circumstances requires a depth of knowledge and experience about Connecticut family law and with the Connecticut courts.

 Depending on your circumstances, filing motions isn’t always a necessary or even preferable first course of action.
 If you prefer to reach an agreement rather than litigate, mediation and collaborative law are options to consider.
 In those cases, we submit the agreement you reach to the court so that it becomes an enforceable court order.